-Bachalpsee is one of the most stunning alpine lakes in Switzerland, surrounded by wildflowers and adorned with an incredible backdrop of glacial mountains.
-The beauty of the Bachalpsee Lake is that because there is a cable car to First, it just a one-hour trek from the First station to the lake, despite being located at 2,265m in altitude.
+Bachalpsee Lake is one of the most stunning alpine lakes in Switzerland, surrounded by wildflowers and adorned with an incredible backdrop of glacial mountains.
+The beauty of Bachalpsee Lake is that there is a cable car that does 90% of the work.
+From Grindelwald, the cable car will drop you at First Station, where you have just an hour’s stroll to reach Bachalpsee Lake at 2,265m in altitude.

-Hike Duration: 2-hours of moving time.
-With breaks, swim and photos, total time was 3 hours return.
+- Hike Duration: 2 hours of moving time.
+With breaks, swimming, and photos, the total time was 3 hours return.

 YOU WILL ALSO LIKE MY SWITZERLAND HIKING GUIDE: 50 AWESOME HIKES IN SWITZERLAND